My latest of many money-making schemes has been in the world of e-commerce.

 Having a 20% off sale with an end date will work well to motivate people to make a purchase from your site soon rather than later.
 You don't have to be overly pushy, but things like this will drive your conversion rate up.

-7. PROJECT SUCCESS (EVEN IF YOU'RE NOT SUCCESSFUL YET)
+7. PROJECT SUCCESS (EVEN IF YOU DON'T HAVE IT YET)

 Otherwise known as "Fake it 'till you make it."